genmeblog/techtest/docs/api.md

 #### Dataset related functions

-Summary of dataset functions like number of rows, columns and basic stats.
+Summary functions about the dataset like number of rows, columns and basic stats.

 ------------------------------------------------------------------------